Theophilus Danjuma: Business

-Nigerian business tycoon, Gen. TY Danjuma, was named Board Chairman by the NatCom Development & Investment Limited "NatCom", trading as ntel.
-The announcement was made on Wednesday, July, 2016 following General Danjuma's inaugural board meeting. ntel commenced commercial operations of its 4G/LTE-Advanced network on 08-04-16 in Lagos and Abuja. ntel is Nigeria's most advanced mobile 4G/LTE network providing superfast Internet Access that enables high-definition voice, data and video services. ntel's network is built on the 900/1800 MHz frequency bands which are the best propagation frequencies for the deployment of 4G/LTE technology. ntel's bouquet of services includes: National Bandwidth; International Voice Termination, International Bandwidth; Mobile and Fixed Communications services.
+Danjuma was named Board Chairman by the NatCom Development & Investment Limited "NatCom," trading as ntel.
+The announcement was made in July 2016 following Danjuma's inaugural board meeting. ntel commenced commercial operations of its 4G/LTE-Advanced network on 8 April 2016 in Lagos and Abuja. ntel is an advanced mobile 4G/LTE network providing superfast internet access that enables high-definition voice, data and video services. ntel's network is built on the 900/1800 MHz frequency bands which are the best propagation frequencies for the deployment of 4G/LTE technology. ntel's bouquet of services includes national bandwidth, international voice termination, international bandwidth, mobile and fixed communications services.

-The company made its first on-net test data call in Lagos on Monday, January 18, 2016 and followed this with its first on-net Voice-over-LTE (VoLTE) call in Lagos on Thursday, February 25, 2016.
-Commercial operations commenced on Friday April 8, 2016.
+The company made its first on-net test data call in Lagos on Monday, 18 January 2016 and followed this with its first on-net Voice-over-LTE (VoLTE) call in Lagos on Thursday, 25 February 2016.
+Commercial operations commenced on Friday, 8 April 2016.

 Politics

-Since 1999 Danjuma has played an active role in Nigerian politics, some of his key appointments have been:
+Since 1999, Danjuma has played an active role in Nigerian politics; some of his key appointments have been: